Close

 There are many reasons why a person may require a urostomy.
 These are due to diseased bladder or a defect/problem with the urinary system which needs to be bypassed.

-Often the social reasons are voiced by many with a defective bladder as patients cannot control the flow of urine, causing them embarrassment and skin soreness due to being constantly wet.
+Often social concerns are voiced by many with a defective bladder, as patients cannot control the flow of urine causing them embarrassment and skin soreness due to being constantly wet.

 • Diseased bladder such as cancer